 Most of my regular adult teaching takes place in Brighton and the surrounding area but I also teach day workshops and weekends nationally and I am Co-Director of the British Wheel of Yoga accredited London Yoga Teacher Training Course .

-2018: completed the London Feldenkrais Training years 1 and 2; authorised to teach Feldenkrais Awareness Through Movement lessons; currently enrolled in the third year of the four year programme
+2018: completed the London Feldenkrais Training years 1, 2 and 3; authorised to teach Feldenkrais Awareness Through Movement lessons; currently enrolled in the fourth year of the four year programme

 2011: completed the London Yoga Teacher Training Group (LYTTG) ‘Assistant Teacher Training Programme’, Levels 1 and 2.